oakromulo/utils-array/README.md

 ### isKey

-Returns true if the given string is an Array key or false otherwise
+Returns true if the given string is an Array key or false otherwise.

 **Parameters**